DynamoDS/DesignScript/LanguageSpec.md

 r5 = add(xs<2>, ys<1>);
 ```

-Besides replication for explicit function call, replication and replication guide could also be applied to the following expressions:
+Besides normal function call, replication and replication guide could also be applied to the following expressions:

-1. Binary operators like +, -, *, / and so on.
-All binary operators in DesignScript can be viewed as a function which accepts two parameters, and unary operator can be viewed as a function which accepts one parameters.
-Therefore, replication will apply to expression "xs + ys" if “xs” and “ys” are lists.
+1. Binary operators like `+`, `-`, `*`, `/` and so on.
+All binary operators in DesignScript can be viewed as a function with two parameters, and unary operator can be viewed as a function which accepts one parameters.
+Therefore, replication will apply to expression `xs + ys` if `xs` and `ys` are lists.

 2. Range expression.

-3. Inline conditional expression in the form of "xs ? ys : zs" where “xs”, “ys” and “zs” are lists.
+3. Inline conditional expression in the form of `xs ? ys : zs` where `xs`, `ys` and `zs` are lists.

 4. Array indexing.
-For example, xs[ys] where ys is a list.
+For example, `xs[ys]` where `ys` is a list.
 Replication could apply to array indexing on the both sides of assignment expression.
 Note replication does not apply to multiple indices.

 ### Function dispatch rule for replication and replication guide

-Using zip replication or cartesian replication totally depends on the specified replication guide, the types of input arguments and the types of parameters.
-Because the input argument could be a heterogenous list, the implementation will compute which replication combination will generate the shortest type conversion distance.
+Using zip replication or cartesian replication totally depends on the specified replication guides in a function call, the types of input arguments and the types of parameters.

 Note if argument is jagged list, the replication result is undefined.

-Formally, for a function "f(x1: t1, x2: t2, ..., xn: tn)" and input arguments “a1, a2, ..., an”, function dispatch rule is:
+Formally, for a function `f(x1: t1, x2: t2, ..., xn: tn)` and input arguments `a1, a2, ..., an`, function dispatch rule is:

-1. Get a list of overloaded function f() with same number of parameters.
-These functions are candidates.

-2. If there are replication guides, they will be processed level by level.
-For example, for function call f(as<1><1>, bs, cs<1><2>, ds<2><1L>), there are two levels of replication guides.
+1. If there are replication guides, they will be processed level by level from right to the left.
+For example, for function call `f(as<1><1>, bs, cs<1><2>, ds<2><1L>)`, there are two levels of replication guides.

-3. For each level, sort replication guides in ascendant order.
-If replication guide is less than or equal to 0, this replication guide will be skipped (it is a stub replication guide).
+2. For each level, sort replication guides in ascendant order.
+If replication guide is less than or equal to 0, this replication guide will be treated as a stub replication guide and is skipped.

 	1. For each replication guide, if it appears in multiple arguments, zip replication applies.
 By default using shortest lacing.
-If any replication guide number has suffix "L", longest lacing applies.
+If any replication guide number has suffix `L`, longest lacing applies.
 	2. Otherwise cartesian replication applies.
-	3. Repeat step b until all replication guides have been processed.
+	3. Repeat these two steps until all replication guides have been processed.

-4. Repeat step a until all replication levels have been processed.
+3. Repeat step a until all replication levels have been processed.

 5. For this example, following replications will be generated:

-	1. Zip replication on as, cs
+	1. Zip replication on `as`, `cs`
-	2. Cartesian replication on ds
+	2. Cartesian replication on `ds`
-	3. Zip replication on as, ds
+	3. Zip replication on `as`, `ds`
-	4. Cartesian replication on ds
+	4. Cartesian replication on `ds`

-3. After the processing of replication guide, the rank of each input argument is computed: r1 = rank(a1), r2 = rank(a2), ..., rn = rank(an); for each rank, update it to r = r - <number of replication guide on argument>.
+6. After the processing of replication guide, the rank of each input argument is computed: r1 = rank(a1), r2 = rank(a2), ..., rn = rank(an); for each rank, update it to r = r - <number of replication guide on argument>.
 The final list {r1, r2, ..., rn} is called a reduction list, each reduction value represents a possible maximum nested loop on the corresponding argument.

-4. Based on this reduction list, compute a combination of reduction list whose element value is less than or equal to the corresponding reduction value in base reduction list.
+7. Based on this reduction list, compute a combination of reduction list whose element value is less than or equal to the corresponding reduction value in base reduction list.
 For each reduction list {r1, r2, ..., rn}, iteratively do the following computation to generate replications:

 	1. For any ri > 0, ri = ri - 1.
 If there are multiple reductions whose values are larger than or equal to 1, zip replication applies; otherwise cartesian replication applies.

-5. Combine the replications generated on step 3 and step 4, based on the input arguments and the signature of candidate functions, choose the best matched function and best replication strategy.
+8. Combine the replications generated on step 3 and step 4, based on the input arguments and the signature of candidate functions, choose the best matched function and best replication strategy.
 During the process, if the type of parameter and the type of argument are different, the type distance score will be calculated.

 ## Built-in functions